ksatchit/randomData/kube-monitor/notes/README.md

 The metrics collected from the cluster are:

-- OpenEBS volume & pool metrics: Available for Jiva and cStor.
+- **OpenEBS volume & pool metrics**: Available for Jiva and cStor.
 These are collected by prometheus exporters that are launched as sidecars in the volume target and pool deployments by Maya

   - Areas to note: